 As per Delaware Code Title 29 §9006C, agencies must submit a business case to DTI for approval of any agency information technology (IT) initiative before work begins (this includes work to prepare and publish an RFP).
 A business case builds the justification for IT projects within the organization.
 It supports planning and decision making, including decisions whether to buy, build, or integrate, which vendor/product to choose, and when to implement.

 A Business Case is required for any new IT initiative or any enhancement to an existing system that meets any of the following guidelines:

 - Estimated effort exceeds 100 hours

 - Estimated hardware and/or software cost exceeds $10,000

-- The initiative requires an expense of $50,000 or more for Professional Services from a vendor or vendor partner to implement vendor’s solution
+- Requires an expense of $50,000 or more for Professional Services from a vendor, or vendor partner, to implement solution

-- The initiative is for a Cloud solution and contains State-owned data, regardless of cost or level of effort
+- Cloud solution and contains State-owned data, regardless of cost or level of effort

-- The initiative is for a server-based application residing on the State network that does not have a previously approved network diagram, regardless of cost or level of effort
+- Server-based application residing on the State network that does not have a previously approved network diagram, regardless of cost or level of effort

 Agency IRMs are responsible for working with their agency to determine who will have the ability to submit a Business Case request.
 The IRM will work through their CES to set up access.
 Once access is established, submit a Business Case or related IT Request.

 Process Overview for Business Case and Related Requests

-The business case is reviewed by DTI in order to:
+The business case is reviewed by DTI to:

 - Assist customers in finding and implementing solutions to meet their needs

 - Ensure agencies are not implementing other technologies when an approved enterprise solution already exists

-- Ensure solutions are in compliance with state standards and policies
+- Ensure solutions comply with state standards and policies

 - Ensure solutions are secure